-- To achieve the UD characters: - oDefinition and placement of Skyline, Landmarks, Gateways, Vistas and Building Edges - •To enhance the public spaces and connectivity at ground level: - oDefinition and placement of Pedestrian Connections, publicly assessable areas, outdoor refreshment areas and activity generating uses at ground level.
+- •To achieve the Regional Centre's UD characters: - Definition and placement of Skyline, Landmarks, Gateways, Vistas and Building Edges - To enhance the Regional Centre's public spaces and connectivity at ground level: - •Definition and placement of Pedestrian Connections, publicly assessable areas, outdoor refreshment areas and activity generating uses at ground level.

-7.1 Types of Urban Design Control Plans.
+7.3 Types of Urban Design Control Plans.

 These urban design requirements are to be observed in addition to the requirements specified in the zoning guidelines.
-If there is conflict between the two, the UD Control Plans will prevail.
+If there is conflict between the two, this UD Control Plans will prevail.